 2. Host a vegetarian potluck dinner where everyone else brings a vegetable-based dish.

 You’ll get some new ideas by being exposed to new ingredients, recipes and cooking methods you haven’t tried before.

 3. Eat veggies for breakfast.

 Muesli and yoghurt may seem like a delicious way to start the morning, but switching to a savoury breakfast is a great head start for getting your vegetable count up for the day.
-I like no-fuss breakfasts you can make in advance – some of my favourite recipes are my zucchini slice, paleo egg muffins and my best green smoothie recipe.
+I like no-fuss breakfasts you can make in advance – some of my favourite recipes are my zucchini slice, paleo egg muffins and my Purple Power Smoothie.

 4. Add a side of sauerkraut.